zerospiel/docs/docs/admin/kof/kof-install.md

     > NOTE:
     > There is no need to create a gateway in the child cluster
-    > using `k0rdent.mirantis.com/istio-gateway: "true"` label.
+    > using the `k0rdent.mirantis.com/istio-gateway: "true"` label.
-    > Child cluster uses the gateway in the regional cluster to [store KOF data](./kof-storing.md).
+    > The child cluster uses the gateway in the regional cluster to [store KOF data](./kof-storing.md).

 5. This `ClusterDeployment` uses propagation of its `.metadata.labels` to the resulting `Cluster` because there are no `.spec.config.clusterLabels` here.